Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 Stages of the operation

 Tracheostomy placement requires general anesthesia.
-The patient during the operation must be in a horizontal position.
+The patient must be in a horizontal position during the operation.
 Local anesthesia with the use of intravenous sedatives is allowed.
-Without anesthesia, it is possible to install a tracheostomy only with conicotomy (emergency surgery on the respiratory organs), when there is no time for the introduction of special drugs.
+Without anesthesia, it is possible to install a tracheostomy only during conicotomy (emergency surgery on the respiratory organs), when there is no time to administer special medications.

-Surgery includes several stages.
-Below is a detailed description of the tracheostomy operation:
+The surgical intervention includes several stages.
+Below is a detailed description of the operation to install a tracheostomy:

 1. The skin and subcutaneous tissue are cut with a scalpel.

-2. Gently dissect the white line of the neck with tissue scissors "to the light".
+2. Carefully cut through the white line of the neck using tissue scissors “through the light”.
 This is done to prevent damage to large blood vessels.

-3. The paratracheal muscles are bred to the sides with a surgical hook.
+3. The paratracheal muscles are pulled apart using a surgical hook.

-4. 4 cervical fasciae (connecting sheaths of muscles) are dissected, the isthmus of the thyroid gland is displaced.
+4. The 4 cervical fascia (connective membranes of the muscles) are dissected and the isthmus of the thyroid gland is displaced.

-5. The trachea is cut transversely between the second-third or third-fourth tracheal ring (the most common option, but not the only one).
+5. The trachea is cut transversely between the second-third or third-fourth ring of the trachea (the most common option, but not the only one).
 In order not to damage the recurrent nerves of the larynx, the incision is made no more than 1/3 of the diameter of the trachea.
-Tracheae are incised with extreme care in children to avoid inserting the tracheostomy into the submucosal layer.
+The trachea of children is incised with extreme caution to avoid inserting a tracheostomy into the submucosal layer.

-6. Trousseau's tracheo-dilator is inserted into the resulting wound, after which the tracheostomy is inserted with screwing movements.
-The edges of the mucosa are sutured to the skin if the device is to be worn continuously.
+6. A Trousseau tracheal dilator is inserted into the resulting wound, after which the tracheostomy is inserted with screwing movements.
+The edges of the mucous membrane are sutured to the skin if the device is planned to be worn continuously.

-Specialists give patients detailed instructions on caring for a tracheostomy and methods for self-extraction of the tube if the device is installed for a long time.
-But it is not recommended to replace the device yourself in order to avoid negative consequences.
+Specialists provide patients with detailed instructions on how to care for a tracheostomy and how to remove the tube themselves if the device is installed for a long time.
+But it is not recommended to replace the device yourself to avoid negative consequences.
 Decanulation of a tracheostomy is a simple procedure.
-After removing the tube, the accustomed edges are incised, if they have had time to form on the patient's neck.
-A gentle dressing is applied to the wound.
-Within 3 months after decanulation, the patient should be under medical supervision.
+After removing the tube, the established edges are cut if they have already formed on the patient’s neck.
+A gentle bandage is applied to the wound.
+For 3 months after decanulation, the patient should be under medical supervision.

-The operation to install a tracheostomy is a complex process, even in a well-equipped hospital operating room.
-The doctor performing the tracheostomy must be qualified.
-A prerequisite is the presence of at least two assistants at the operation.
-The installation of a tracheostomy can cause complications, which are classified according to the time of development.
+Tracheostomy surgery is a complex process, even in a well-equipped hospital operating room.
+The doctor performing tracheostomy must have certain qualifications.
+A prerequisite is the presence of at least two assistants during the operation.
+The placement of a tracheostomy can cause complications, which are classified according to the time of development.
 Below is a table describing the possible consequences of the operation.

 Intraoperative

 1. Damage to large vessels of the paratracheal region.
-Against this background, the development of embolism with consequences up to death is possible.
+Against this background, the development of embolism with consequences including death is possible.

-2. Paralysis of the vocal cords against the background of a violation of the integrity of the laryngeal nerves.
+2. Paralysis of the vocal cords due to a violation of the integrity of the laryngeal nerves.

-4. Reflex respiratory arrest (especially common in young children).
+4. Reflex cessation of breathing (occurs especially often in young children).

-5. Narrowing of the respiratory lumen of the trachea, death from asphyxia (with improper installation of the tracheostomy).
+5. Narrowing of the respiratory lumen of the trachea, death from asphyxia (if the tracheostomy is installed incorrectly).

 6. Tracheoesophageal fistula (in case of accidental damage to the inner wall of the trachea or esophagus).